 This website was created in February 2014 by private citizens with a vested interest in MaineDOT’s efforts to connect I-395 in Brewer with Route 9 in Clifton.
-Since we first discovered, in December of 2011, that alternative 2B-2 was covertly chosen as the preferred alternative, we have been deeply concerned for the following reasons: 1.)
-2B-2 does not meet the Study’s original Purpose and Needs, 2.)
+Since discovering, in December 2011, that the 2B-2 alternative was covertly chosen as the new (second) preferred alternative, we have been deeply concerned for the following reasons: 1.)
+2B-2 does not meet the study’s original Purpose and Needs (see the matrix above), 2.)
 2B-2 is nothing more than a short-term band-aid fix, 3.)
-2B-2 will be a waste of taxpayer dollars, and 4.)
-2B-2 will displace residents unnecessarily and will negatively affect communities in the area, at a time when the DOT cannot afford to maintain the roads and bridges we drive on everyday.
+2B-2 will squander away our state’s limited transportation dollars, and 4.)
+2B-2 will unnecessarily displace residents and negatively affect communities in the area, at a time when the DOT cannot afford to even maintain the roads and bridges we drive on everyday.
 Community leaders from Brewer and Eddington have spoken out against the 2B-2 connector option.

 Here’s the story….

 In the year 2000, the MaineDOT hired a consultant to facilitate the study process, which involved a Public Advisory Committee – a citizen group made up of representatives from the communities in the study area (Brewer, Holden, Eddington, and Clifton), along with representatives of various State and Federal agencies.
 The group began by identifying the Study Purpose and Needs for the project, which included safety, system linkage, and traffic congestion for a long-term period.
 79+ alternatives were pondered over the years, with the most likely scenario in April 2009 being an alternative called “3EIK-2” which ran from the end of I-395 in Brewer through the mostly-wooded and unpopulated portion of Holden, connecting to Route 9 – east of Route 46 – near the Eddington/Clifton town line.
 As documented below in a MaineDOT-provided matrix chart, the 3EIK-2 alternative met 100% of the Study Purpose and Needs at the same time that 2B-2 only met 20% (1 of 5) of the Study Purpose and Needs.
-After the April 2009 PAC meeting, which turned out to be the last time that the PAC was paneled, it seemed the agencies were going to conduct further environmental studies and report back.
-However, between that last meeting and December 2011, all that had changed….
+After the April 2009 PAC meeting, which turned out to be the last time that the PAC was to be paneled, it seemed the agencies were going to conduct further environmental studies and report back.
+However, between that last meeting and December 2011, all that had changed…